carstenpiepel/reveal-presentations/psdw-2019-collaborating.md

 * It is possible to attach a case to an existing bug or enhancement request <!-- .element: class="fragment" -->

-* Connect with Jacob "Jake" Baca
+* Connect with Jacob "Jake" Baca <!-- .element: class="fragment" -->

 * ArcGIS ideas <!-- .element: class="fragment" -->